Follow-Up Emails for Job Interviews: 3 Templates

 Hi [Name],

-We had discussed [insert topic], and I wanted to follow up with more [samples, etc.] as requested.
+We discussed [insert topic], and I wanted to follow up with more [samples, etc.] as requested.
 I believe my experience with [skill] can help contribute to [goal of the role or company].

 If you need anything else from me or have any additional questions, please don't hesitate to reach out.